-Next, it’s time to set your scoring threshold — the score a lead must earn to be considered a marketing qualified lead (MQL) and passed to the sales team.
+Next, it’s time to set your scoring threshold — the score a lead must earn to be considered an MQL and passed to the sales team.
 Once qualified to this stage, a sales rep qualifies them further to convert them to a prospect.

 You can get fancier here if you’d like and create multiple lead thresholds for leads with lower scores, as well.
 For example, leads who hit scores of 50/100 could be considered warm leads and entered into an email sequence.
 And perhaps throughout this time receiving emails, the lead interacts with enough content to hit 80.
 Now it’s time for sales to take over.

 Including more than one threshold can help you personalize your marketing and sales efforts based on a buyer’s level of interest and fitness, which will help you convert qualified ones into prospects more quickly.
 Salesforce's example below shows four thresholds with associated actions for each:

 Now that you’ve chosen your data points to score for, assigned them point values, and chosen a scoring threshold, it’s time to start tracking and scoring leads for qualification.
 You can do this manually using formulas in a spreadsheet or automatically using lead scoring software.
 Let's take a look at both options: